Karaka-Management/Karaka/documentation.md

 ## JavaScript

+The javascript documentation is based on JsDoc, therefore only valid JsDoc comments are valid for all js files.

 ## Scss

 The scss documentation is based on SassDoc, therefore only valid SassDoc comments are valid for all scss files.